tara-tan/ISAI2024/README.md

 best performance is F1-macro: 0.70, increased to 0.75 with 2-step classification

 to reproduce:
 1. install pip packages in requirements.txt
+2. Download and unzip dataset into "./Osteoporosis Knee X-ray"
-2. Process dataset with segmenter.ipynb + some manual cleaning for outliers
+3. Process dataset with segmenter.ipynb + some manual cleaning for outliers
-3. Run data integrity check with pathchecks.ipynb
+4. Run data integrity check with pathchecks.ipynb
-4. Run classification and GradCAM visualization with classification.ipynb
+5. Run classification and GradCAM visualization with classification.ipynb
-5. (optional) view results with tensorboard, or open them in visualizer.ipynb
+6. (optional) view results with tensorboard, or open them in visualizer.ipynb

 other files: